kgoins/hashset/README.md

-# hashset
+# go-hashset
-Small golang string based hashset implementation
+A simple hashset implementation for string entries